cern-eam/eam-light-frontend/README.md

 ## Configuration
 You need to define the following environment variables before building the docker image

 | Variable        | Required?  | Default value |
 | ------------- | -----:|---------:|
 | REACT_APP_BACKEND           | **Yes** | /SSO/eamlightws/rest |
 | PUBLIC_URL         | **Yes** | / |

-You can for instance store your environment variables in a dedicated .env file:

 ## Run